BojanJurca/Multitasking-Esp32-HTTP-FTP-Telnet-servers-for-Arduino/Reference_manual.md

 **Parameters**

-Â  - TIME_OUT_TYPE timeOutMillis is the maximum inactive time before TCP connections get closed.
+  - TIME_OUT_TYPE timeOutMillis is the maximum inactive time before TCP connections get closed.

-Â  - String serverIP is the IP address server listener process is going to use, pass "0.0.0.0" for all available IP addresses.
+  - String serverIP is the IP address server listener process is going to use, pass "0.0.0.0" for all available IP addresses.

-Â  - int serverPort is the port number the listener process is going to use.
+  - int serverPort is the port number the listener process is going to use.

-Â  - bool (* firewallCallback) (String connectingIP) is a reference to a callback function that will be called when a new connection arrives.
+  - bool (* firewallCallback) (String connectingIP) is a reference to a callback function that will be called when a new connection arrives.
 If firewallCallback returns false the connection will be rejected.